What is IPO: Meaning, Types, Working, Eligibility & Benefits

 How to sell IPO shares?

-Once listed on the stock exchange, IPO shares can be sold through your trading account.
+Once listed on the stock exchange, IPO shares can be sold through your trading account from the stock exchange.

 Is IPO a stock or a share?